woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/packages/list.md

 `List` (component)
 ==================

-Use `List` to create a list of items to display.
+List component to display a list of items.

 Props
 -----

+### `className`

+- Type: String
+- Default: null

+Additional class name to style the component.

 ### `items`